School / Prep

 Environmental sciences

-9 creditsHydrogeological atlas
+9 creditsHydrogeological Atlas

 Coef.
-2Habitats and natural spaces
+2Habitats and natural areas

 Coef.
 2Hydrochemistry

 Coef.
-2Ancient and modern sedimentary systems
+2Current and ancient sedimentary systems

 Coef.
 3